AshvinHandoo/Bionic-Lab-Projects/muscle-vascular-analysis-pipeline/README.md

 A MATLAB-based pipeline demonstrating **quantitative analysis of vasomotion and smooth-muscle calcium dynamics**, with a focus on **transfer entropy (TE)** using **Kraskov** and **kernel** estimators.
 This project is designed as a **recruiter-friendly portfolio** for bioinformatics / biocomputation roles, emphasizing signal processing, statistical modeling, and reproducible workflows.

-This repository includes a **synthetic dataset generator** so reviewers can run the demo without access to lab data.

 ---

 ## 🧩 Project Structure